Love and War (Brad Paisley album)

 Love and War is the twelfth studio album by American country music singer Brad Paisley.
-It was released on April 21, 2017, through Arista Nashville.
-The album's lead single is "Today".
+The album was released on April 21, 2017, by Arista Nashville, and is his final album with the label before the closing of Arista's Nashville division in 2023.
+"Today" was the album's lead single.

 Content

 The album's originally intended lead single was "Without a Fight", a duet with Demi Lovato, which did not make the album's final track listing.
 The first single to be included on the album is "Today".
 Paisley co-produced the album with Luke Wooten.

 Included on the album are collaborations with Mick Jagger, John Fogerty, Timbaland, and Bill Anderson.
 The song "Gold All Over the Ground" is based on a poem written by Johnny Cash in the collection Forever Words.

 In April 2017, Paisley released a "visual" version of the album, which features music videos for every song, worked into a singular narrative.

 It is Paisley's first album not to feature an instrumental track.